 TriMark Legal Funding is one of America’s original lawsuit funding companies.
 We have been providing fast, low-cost personal injury loans to injured plaintiffs since 2003.

-Editorial Note: TriMark may earn a commission, at no cost to you, from some links on this site.
-This has no effect on our editors’ opinions or evaluations.
+Editorial Note: TriMark may earn a commission, at no cost to you, from some links on this page.
+This does not affect our editors’ opinions or evaluations.

 Table of Contents

 - Ending BSA Sexual Abuse

 - BSA Colluded To Hide The Truth

 TriMark expects to resume BSA lawsuit funding ASAP.
 Complete the form below to be added to our notification list.